pantheon-systems/documentation/source/docs/articles/organizations/managing-sites-and-teams-with-the-pantheon-one-dashboard.md

 From the site dashboard you wish to add,
 1. Click "Support".
 2. Click "Open Ticket".
-3. Select "Pantheon One" as the "Ticket type".
+3. Select "Pantheon for Agencies" as the "Ticket type".
 4. Subject: Please add this site to <our company> organization.
   Description:
   Support will verify this request either originates from the owner of the site, who is also a member of the organization, or will contact the owner of the site to approve this request.
 ### Multiple Existing Sites
-From the P14A dashboard,
+From the P4A dashboard,
 1. Click "Support"
 2. Click "Open Ticket"
-3. Select "Pantheon One" as the "Ticket type"
+3. Select "Pantheon for Agencies" as the "Ticket type"
 4. Check "Non-site related issue"
 5. Subject: Please add the following sites to <our company> organization
 6. Description: List each site as -Site name (UUID)